 Make your own!

-This model, based on the style known in Dutch as the 'balustertegel' was fashionable from 1620 to 1640.
-Each tile is framed by two elegantly curved, Mannerist balusters (or half candlesticks, giving this style is alternative name of kandelabertegel) and anchored by four fleur-de-lys in the corners.
-It was particularly popular in Rotterdam, but was also produced in other Dutch cities.
-This model is quite promptable and has a heavy, dark blue look.
+The balustertegel was fashionable from 1620 to 1640.
+Each tile is framed by two elegantly curved Mannerist balusters (or half candlesticks—hence kandelabertegel) and anchored by four fleur-de-lys in the corners.
+Particularly popular in Rotterdam.
+Quite promptable with a heavy, dark blue look.

 Make your own!

-Willem Jansz Verstraeten made his Haarlem workshop famous with his signature aigrette motif: a garland of paired, feather-like strokes named after the heron plumes especially popular in seventeenth-century hats.
-Painted in cobalt and often enhanced with golden pigment, as we do here, the light style lets adjoining tiles lock into one continuous field.
+Willem Jansz Verstraeten made his Haarlem workshop famous with his signature aigrette motif: a garland of paired, feather-like strokes named after the heron plumes popular in 17th-century hats.
+Painted in cobalt and enhanced with golden pigment, the light style lets adjoining tiles lock into one continuous field.

 Make your own!